 With diabetes, it is important to learn how to read food labels so you can figure out the real amount of carbs in the packaged food or liquid.
-If you eat a single serving, all you need is the carb grams listed for that serving.
+If your child eats a single serving, all you need is the carb grams listed for that serving.